Overview

 Note also that some people with bipolar I disorder may experience hypomania instead of mania, which is a milder version of this type of episode.
 During hypomanic episodes, someone with bipolar I disorder may be especially chatty, high energy, and euphoric, but not to the same degree as in a full manic episode.
 They may not realize that anything is wrong, but friends and family often notice these changes in activity levels and mood swings and find them to be unusual for that individual.

 Any of these mood episodes—manic, hypomanic, or depressive episodes—can last weeks or longer.
-During an episode, symptoms may occur every day for most of the day.
+During a bipolar episode, symptoms may occur every day for most of the day.
 How often moods shift in bipolar I disorder varies from person to person.
 “Rapid cycling” is when people experience four or more episodes of mania or depression within a year.
-In rarer cases, a person may even experience multiple episodes in a single day, a type of rapid cycling called “ultra-rapid cycling.”
+In rarer cases, a person may even experience multiple bipolar episodes in a single day, a type of rapid cycling called “ultra-rapid cycling.”

 Causes